Hawsome/hawsome/README.md

 ### Hi there 👋

 I'm Olaoluwa "Awesome" Akinfenwa, a full-stack web developer.
-I am passionate about crafting seamless user experiences through intuitive design and optimized functionality.
+I am passionate about crafting seamless user experiences through intuitive design and optimised functionality.
 You can find me gaming or diving into a good book when I'm not coding.
 My love for problem-solving extends beyond the computer screen, and I am always eager to tackle new challenges in and out of work.

 ## Skills